The Breguet Records

 The purchase of a Breguet watch gives you the option of having your name entered in the sales records which the Breguet company has kept since the late 18th century.
-We invite you to avail yourself of this opportunity, both to foster the traditions and to add to the centuries-old bonds between the House of Breguet and its clients.
-Kept in the Breguet Museum on Place Vendôme in Paris, our record books contain the names of many leading historical figures, from Queen Marie-Antoinette, Wellington, Napoleon Bonaparte and Tsar Alexander I of Russia to leading contemporary personalities whose identity discretion forbids us to disclose.
+We encourage you to take part in this opportunity, both to foster the traditions as well as to add to the centuries-old bonds between the House of Breguet and its clients.
+Kept in the Breguet Museum on Place Vendôme in Paris, our record books contain the names of many leading historical figures, from Queen Marie-Antoinette, Wellington, Napoleon Bonaparte and Tsar Alexander I of Russia to leading contemporary personalities whose identities we hold with absolute discretion.

-Entering your name in our records perpetuates a cherished tradition that emphasizes the esteem in which we hold every one of our customers.
+Entering your name in our records preserves a cherished tradition that emphasizes the esteem in which we hold each one of our customers.

 Thank you for completing the registration form and returning it by post.

 Breguet has always recommended and still recommends that its clients have their watches repaired or serviced by Breguet.